CHLNDDEV/OceanMesh2D/README.md

+# `OceanMesh2D:`
-## `OceanMesh2D: Precise distance-based two-dimensional automated mesh generation toolbox intended for coast ocean/shallow water flow models`
+## `Precise distance-based two-dimensional automated mesh generation toolbox intended for coast ocean/shallow water flow models`

+## IMPORTANT NOTE:
+This is the legacy `MASTER` branch, and is not recommended unless for example you want to reproduce the results from the GMD paper referenced at the bottom here.
+Otherwise, it is recommended to use the default `PROJECTION` branch.

+## `DISCLAIMER: `
+The boundary of the meshing domain must be a polygon (first point equals the last and non-self intersecting) but it does not need to be simplified.
+Read the user guide for more information about the inputs.

 <p align="center">
   <img src = "nesting.png"> &nbsp &nbsp &nbsp &nbsp